ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Discussion_3/Transcripts/Prose/cFPIP-03W_Physics as Information Processing  ~ Ander Aguirre ~ Discussion 3.m4a.sentences.csv_transcript.md

 00:05 _Daniel:_
 [[start:5970][end:7294]] Hello and welcome.
-[[start:7412][end:21386]] It's July 29, 2023, and we're here in session three discussion of the course physics's Information Processing at the Active Inference Institute.
+[[start:7412][end:21386]] It's July 29, 2023, and we're here in Session Three Discussion of the course Physics as Information Processing at the Active Inference Institute.
-[[start:21578][end:32098]] We're having a follow up discussion on Chris Fields's third lecture on quantum reference frames, and we're looking forward to your participation.
+[[start:21578][end:32098]] We're having a follow-up discussion on Chris Fields's third lecture on quantum reference frames, and we're looking forward to your participation.
 [[start:32274][end:37942]] So if you're watching along live and you've been invited to the calendar event, it's not too late to jump in.
 [[start:38076][end:45686]] If you're watching on YouTube, you can write any questions or comments in the live chat with Dean and Ander here.

 00:45 [[start:45708][end:57594]] We're going to be looking at some of the key points and taking it in a few different directions, sharing our reference frames, making a shared one.
-[[start:57712][end:74114]] So, Ander, would be awesome to have you Zoom in a little bit on the slide and then feel free to take us through some of the key points so that we can see a little bit how you're seeing it.
+[[start:57712][end:74114]] So, Ander, it would be awesome to have you zoom in a little bit on the slide.
+And then feel free to take us through some of the key points so that we can see a little bit how you're seeing it.

-01:14 [[start:74152][end:74900]] Thank you.
+[[start:74152][end:74900]] Thank you.

-01:15 _Ander:_
+{01:15 _Ander:_
-[[start:75670][end:76754]] That looks good.
+[[start:75670][end:76754]] That looks good?
-[[start:76872][end:77540]] Yes.
+[[start:76872][end:77540]] Yes.}

+01:18 _Ander:_
-01:18 [[start:78070][end:86882]] Okay, so let's start by reviewing the last lecture from a couple of weeks ago, and then we can open up the discussions.
+[[start:78070][end:86882]] Okay, so let's start by reviewing the last lecture from a couple of weeks ago, and then we can open up the discussions.
 [[start:86946][end:90520]] If there's any questions that appear in the live chat, we can address those.
 [[start:91230][end:91802]] All right.
-[[start:91856][end:115398]] So lecture 2, Chris introduced this idea of the information processing between systems A and B, where they interact via qubits on a boundary, and they have reference frames that give meaning to this communication.
+[[start:91856][end:115398]] So lecture two, Chris introduced this idea of the information processing between systems A and B, where they interact via qubits on a boundary, and they have reference frames that give meaning to this communication.
 [[start:115594][end:125380]] You want to think of information processing as a communication channel, the way Shannon thought about it.

-02:06 [[start:126230][end:127890]] So that was in lecture 2.
+[[start:126230][end:127890]] So that was in lecture 2.

-[[start:128040][end:140246]] And lecture 3, a couple weeks ago, tried to make this more explicit by emphasizing the idea that this has to be physically embodied somewhere.
+02:08 [[start:128040][end:140246]] And lecture 3, a couple weeks ago, tried to make this more explicit by emphasizing the idea that this has to be physically embodied somewhere, [[start:140358][end:140874]] okay?

-02:20 [[start:140358][end:140874]] Okay.
-[[start:140992][end:164990]] And I think that because we are so used to information being fungible in no small part because of the Internet and everything, it's a little hard to understand at first when the claim is made that you have a QRF that is not fungible or you have a piece of quantum information that's nonfungible or things like the no-Cloning theorem.
+02:20 [[start:140992][end:164990]] And I think that because we are so used to information being fungible - in no small part because of the Internet and everything - it's a little hard to understand at first when the claim is made that you have a QRF [[(quantum reference frame)]] that is not **fungible,** or you have a piece of quantum information that's nonfungible, or things like the **no-cloning theorem.**
 [[start:165590][end:180550]] We're so used to information being fungible, to "it" being zeros and ones, that it's a bit of a change in mindset at first, but that's exactly what lecture 3 introduced.

 03:01 [[start:181130][end:183640]] This was old stuff, right?